Beginner cloth diapering help

 4 dozen Cloth-eez Birdseye Flat Diapers These wash and dry the easiest and fit birth to potty learning.
 Add about 5-10 covers per size as budget allows.
 5 Thirsties Duo size one for the first several months, and then after those are outgrown, move up to 4 Thirsties Duo size two and 4 Flip Covers, which often fit to potty training.
 Make your own wipes from cotton flannel, or get 4 packs of Cloth-eez wipes, 1 triple pack of snappis and 5 pairs or more packs of high quality Diaper Pins.
 That is birth to potty for around $280 or so.
 Add a dozen Birdseye diapers in size Half to use for the newborn weeks and they are perfect doublers for when you need more absorbency than one diaper provides but double diapering is too much.
 Be realistic and remember things wear out eventually, including covers, so you can end up re-buying covers before potty learning if you don't have enough covers in rotation.
 If you have 10 covers they last twice as long as if you have 5 covers.
 Starting with 5 can be ok though because of the timing of the purchases in your budget.
 Also be careful if you purchase second-hand.
 Newborn items can be in good shape because they get outgrown quickly, but size medium and one-size items are typically quite worn out because babies stay in that size a long time.
 Even on a tight budget it can be better to purchase new at times if you need things to last well.
 If you do purchase second-hand, be safe and kill bacteria by using chlorine bleach to kill lingering bacteria in used diapers.
 We recommend purchasing new because they are diapers after all, not quite regular clothing.

 This is just a quick idea of some popular new parents choices for budget comparison.
 What products interest you?
 Covers are here.
-Blueberry covers are very high quality and Thirsties Duo Wraps are most popular.
+Smart Bottoms Too Smart covers are a good quality one size fits most diaper cover, and Thirsties Duo Wraps are our most popular diaper cover, followed closely by our own Cloth-eez Wrap.
 Nearly everyone loves those covers!
 But some moms know right away they only want the highly breathable wool covers.
 Some find the idea of the Stay-Dry effect really important to them.
 Choose what is best for you.
 Typical amounts are:

 2.5 to 3 dozen diapers